Term Life Insurance Quotes: What Impacts Your Rate?

 • Policy type (coverage amount & length)

-For many of these sample rates, we’ve gone with coverage of $500,000 for 20 years because that is the most commonly purchased amount of term life insurance.
+For many of these sample rates, we’ve used a $500,000 coverage amount for 20 years, as it is the most commonly purchased term life insurance amount.

 Term life insurance quotes by company

 To give you a general idea of how quotes can vary, we’ve pulled term life insurance rates from a few major Canadian life insurance companies.
-These are starting rates for a 35-year-old non-smoking woman with $500,000 in coverage over a 20-year term.
+These are starting rates for a 35-year-old non-smoker with $500,000 in coverage over a 20-year term.

 Company